NativeScript/docs/content/guide/ui/styling.md

 title: Styling
 ---

-In NativeScript you style the UI similarly to how you do it in a web application using Cascading Style Sheets (CSS), or by changing the style property of the views in JavaScript/Typescript.
-For CSS styling, NativeScript supports tools such as [Tailwind](https://docs.nativescript.org/plugins/tailwindcss.html), [SASS](#using-sass).
+In NativeScript you style the UI similar to how you would in a web application using Cascading Style Sheets (CSS), or by changing the style property of the views in JavaScript/Typescript.
+For CSS styling, NativeScript supports tools such as [Tailwind](https://docs.nativescript.org/plugins/tailwindcss.html) or  [SASS](#using-sass).

-Similarly to the DOM Style Object, each View instance exposes a style property, which holds all the style properties for the view.
-When the view is displayed, all its style properties are applied to the underlying native widget.
+Similar to the DOM Style Object, each View instance exposes a style property, which holds all the style properties for the view.
+When the view is displayed, all its style properties are applied to the underlying native component.

 ## Applying CSS styles